 - Broil– We are all aiming for crispy skin and since there isn’t a step for browning on the stovetop, instead they get a nice char under the broiler.

-- Baste- I love the flavor of butter, but with a smoke point of 350°F, it would burn under this high heat.
+- Baste- I love the flavor of butter, but with a smoke point of 350°F, it would burn under this high temperature.
 Instead, I whip up a quick compound butter baste and slather at the end before serving.
 For best results, make sure to check the internal temperature of chicken with a meat thermometer.

 - Hibachi Chicken